dgatf/msrc/README.md

 Available for Smartport at dataId 0x5100.
 Value is 6 bits masked.

-Depending how the data is processed, you may need to ground unused GPIOs (17 to 22) to avoid garbage.

 ## 8. OpenTx sensors (Smartport)

 The default sensor id is 10.
 This can be changed with [change_id_frsky](https://github.com/dgatf/change_id_frsky)